sabinaprochowski13/sabinaprochowski13/README.md

 - 👋 Hi there, I’m @sabinaprochowski13.
-My name is Sabina Prochowski and I am a rising junior at New York University studying computer science and data science.
+My name is Sabina Prochowski and I am a junior at New York University studying computer science and data science.
 - 👀 I’m interested in Python projects and web-design!
 - 🌱 I’m currently learning React.js to create more complex websites.
 - 💞️ I’m looking to collaborate on any projects, especially those in the biotech or web-designing fields.